jasny/php-code-quality/STANDARD.md

 The README document SHOULD include the title of and a short description the project.

-The README document SHOULD include a list of prerequisites.
+The README document MAY include a list of prerequisites.

 The README document SHOULD include installation instructions.